Table of Contents

 In cases wherein dogs have tumors inside their ears, surgery is the only possible treatment for it.

-This method is to clear up your dog’s ear canals so that they can continue hearing and to avoid infections and irritations further.
+This method is to clear up your dog’s ear canals so that they can continue hearing and avoid infections and irritations.

 How to Train and Take Care of Your Dog with Hearing Problems